 Outdoor lighting first developed an aesthetic with staying power in the early 1800s.
 Gas-lit street lamps were introduced in Baltimore, Maryland (the first U.S. city to install them) in 1816.
 There are, however, some examples of candlelit street lamps (which pre-date gas versions by a few centuries) that might still be in style today.

 Think of the easily identifiable Mission/Prairie style.
-While it’s a design style that dates back more than 100 years, it is a look that’s still loved by many today, and so is still widely produced.
+While it’s a design style that dates back more than 100 years, it is a look that’s still loved by many today.
+So, it is still widely produced.
 While it can be solidly connected to a specific historical period, Mission/Prairie design’s use of clean lines makes it suitable for today’s design tastes.
-So this style can be easily described as timeless.
+So, this style can be easily described as timeless.

 The key “tell” of lighting that looks like it could have been at home in colonial times is the material being used.
 Wrought-iron was the clear favorite in those days, as there were few other options.
 Today, aluminum is a popular choice due to its workability for manufacturers and its ability to withstand the elements–especially when paired with a robust outdoor finish to enhance the protection of the fixture.